Mario0051/WorldOfChemistry/README.md

 \*Directional like furnaces

 # Missing release versions
 I don't know how to tag specific commits in GitHub without using the command-line.
-So release versions before v0.2-alpha aren't tagged in the releases for now.
+So release versions before v0.2-alpha aren't tagged in the releases for now. v0.2.1-alpha isn't tagged in the releases because I accidentally tagged it to the master branch instead of the specific commit.